Hashtag Web3 Logo

 Using Tokenomics for Web3 Compensation

 A guide to understanding and designing token-based compensation packages.
-Learn about vesting schedules, cliffs, and how to use tokens to align incentives for your team.
+Learn about vesting schedules, cliffs, and how to use tokens to align incentives.

-This guide provides a framework for founders and People Ops leaders on how to design and use tokenomics for Web3 compensation.
+This article outlines a framework for founders and People Operations leaders on designing and implementing effective tokenomics for Web3 compensation.

 The Goal: Long-Term Incentive Alignment

-The primary goal of a token compensation plan is long-term alignment.
-You want to design a system that encourages your core team to stay with the project and build for the long haul, rather than cashing out at the first opportunity.
-The key mechanisms for achieving this are vesting schedules and cliffs.
+The primary objective of a token compensation plan is to achieve long-term alignment.
+This design encourages core team members to invest in the project's future rather than cashing out at the earliest opportunity.
+The key mechanisms to accomplish this are vesting schedules and cliffs.

 Core Components of a Token Grant

-A typical token grant for a full-time team member will have the following components:
+A token grant typically includes the following components:

 1. The Grant Size

-- What it is: The total number of tokens allocated to the individual.
-This is often expressed as a percentage of the total token supply and as a USD value at the time of the grant.
+• Definition: The total number of tokens allocated to an individual, often expressed as a percentage of the total token supply and as a relative value at the time of the grant.

-- Considerations: The grant size should be competitive and reflect the individual's role, experience, and potential impact on the project.
-Senior engineering and leadership roles typically receive the largest grants.
-It's crucial to have a clear "leveling framework" to ensure fairness and consistency across the team.
+• Considerations: The grant size must be competitive, reflecting the individual's role, experience, and potential impact on the project.
+Senior positions, such as engineering leads, generally receive larger grants.
+Implementing a clear leveling framework ensures fairness and consistency.

 2. The Vesting Schedule